Special Challenges of Small Companies

 Use Better Screening Tools to Find the Best

 During interviews, many entrepreneurs rely on gut instincts to select candidates.
 But those instincts are often wrong.
-Instead, why not consider using actual company problems in interviews (they are called verbal simulations) to find out how people will approach your problems after they are hired?
+Instead, why not consider using actual company problems in interviews (they are called verbal simulations) to find out how people will approach your issues after they are hired?
 Also, stop asking interview questions about “what you did in the past.”
-Ask candidates to identify possible future problems and how they would solve them.
+Ask candidates to identify possible future issues and how they would solve them.
 Their answers will give you vital clues about how they make decisions.

 Tools to Try in a Small-Business Environment